 This booklet gives a comprehensive introduction to parents in Years 1 to 6 of how the new system works and how we will be using it to support your child's learning.

 In school, we work really hard to instil pride into children for their work.
-Every piece of work is marked in line with school policy.
-This guide shows you how we mark children's work to ensure that they make at least good progress in every session as well as over time.
+Every piece of work is marked in line with school policy to ensure that they make at least good progress in every session as well as over time.

 National Curriculum Assessments